scarletbright/avalanche-docs/docs/v1.0/en/api/evm.md

 This document describes the API of the C-Chain, which is an instance of the Ethereum Virtual Machine (EVM.)

 Note: Ethereum has its own notion of `networkID` and `chainID`.
-The C-Chain uses `1` and `43110` for these values, respectively.
+The C-Chain uses `1` and `43110` for these values, obtained using the `net_version` and `eth_chainId` methods shown below.
 These have no relationship to AVA's view of networkID and chainID, and are purely internal to the C-Chain.

 ## Methods